infant-cognition-tampere/drop/README.md

 x1,y1,x2,y2.
 * Sensor = a sensor element that can be used to record data during experiment on drop.
 Each sensor needs a plug-in that matches with drop sensor-API.
 * Data condition = A condition in the experiment when phase does
+* working directory = A directory that contains the experiments, media folders and possible recordings by sensors.
+The working directory at the moment is ~/Documents/drop_data which contains folders experiments, media and recordings.
+The working directory is the source for experiments and media displayed by drop.

 ### Basics
 If drop has been installed using pip it can be started by typing `drop` on